jerryno6/fa2cs/Readme.md

 The end result is cleaner, more readable and more maintainable code.

+# Build
+- Clone project
+- Build and Run, the app will auto get data from cheatsheet "https://fontawesome.com/cheatsheet"; and generate FontAwesomeIcons.cs
+- After runnning the project, it will open the ExportPath Folder for you to use

 # Using FontAwesome To C#

 It's super easy to use FontAwesome To C#!